mustafiz-codes/calendar-event-backend/Readme.md

+def add_numbers(a, b):
+"""
+Adds two numbers together and returns the result.

+    Parameters:
+    a (int): The first number.
+    b (int): The second number.

+    Returns:
+    int: The sum of the two numbers.
+    """
+    return a + b

 ## Calendar Event Backend

 This project is a backend service for a calendar event application.
 It provides API endpoints to create, read, update, and delete calendar events.